-Did you know that you can make ahead and freeze meatloaf?
+Did you know that you can freeze meatloaf?
 Yep!
-Meatloaf is actually one of my favorite freezer meal recipes!
-Today, I’m going to share some super simple tips to make ahead and freeze meatloaf so you can stock up on healthy freezer meals.
+Meatloaf is one of my favorite freezer meal recipes.
+Today, I’m going to share some super simple tips to show you how to freeze meatloaf so you can stock up on healthy freezer dinners.

 How to Freeze Meatloaf